Senfarius/ExperimentalPenguins/README.md

 <h1 align="center">Penguin Chat JS</h1>
-<p align="center">A Penguin Chat 2 emulator, written in Node.js with the use of Fastify to imitate PHP's long polling technique.
-Penguin Chat 2 originally used long polling, but we can use this in Node.js as well!</p>
+<p align="center">A Penguin Chat 2 emulator, written in Node.js with the use of an extremely fast HTTP server called Fastify to imitate PHP's long polling technique.</p>
 <p align="center"><img src="https://i.imgur.com/sfH04Fn.png"></p>

-## NOTE - FIGURING OUT THE SWF ISSUES, STAY TUNED.
+# Features

+* Async and await server
+* Great performance
+* Comes with all the game files
+* Easy to understand, install and to modify

 # Installation